Vinay-gupta9/bitcoin-predict-algo/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 ## Code
-The source code is divided into multiple sections following the machine learning design pattern of : Data Exploration, Training, and Testing and.
+The source code is divided into multiple sections following the machine learning design pattern of : Data Exploration, Training, and Testing.
 You can view the precompiled version of the notebook or rerun the entire notebook.

 ## Run
 In a terminal or command window, run one of the following commands: